library(mixOmics) data(multidrug) # call data set in the package X <- multidrug$ABC.trans # load gene expression data into a matrix

 Principal Component Analysis (PCA)

 Principal Component Analysis is primarily used for the exploration and identification of the largest sources of variation within omics datasets.
 The aim of PCA is to reduce the dimensionality of the inputted data, while retaining as much information as possible, to allow for visualisation.
 PCA is a mathematical procedure that constructs novel, orthogonal axes which are linear combinations of the original axes.
 These new axes are the Principal Components (PCs).
-PCs are then ordered and selected based on the proportion of variance that each explains.
+PCs are selected based on their explained variance and ordered in descending order.
 Hence, the first PC will always capture the most variance from the original data, with each subsequent PC capturing less than the one before it.

 Sparse Principal Component Analysis (sPCA)